 In 2012, after some time spent working as a science writer for various projects and publications, Victoria was appointed a Lecturer in Science Communication at the University of Namur ("Maitre des Conferences").
-Most of her time is now devoted to writing and presenting science, rather than pure research.
+Most of her time was latterly devoted to writing and presenting science, rather than pure research.

 Science communication work by Victoria includes a mixture of magazine and online articles, as well as public talks, exhibitions and some technical ghostwriting and editing.
 Many of her popular science articles have been completed under a penname.